MicrosoftDocs/customer-insights/ci-docs/audience-insights/match-entities.md

 # Match entities

-TThis step in customer or account unification defines the rules for the matching process.
+TThis step in customer or account unification defines the match order and rules for cross-entity matching.

 ## Include enriched entities (preview)

+If you already included enriched entities during the deduplication step, you can skip this section.

 If you enriched entities on the data source level to help improve your unification results, select them.
 For more information, see [Enrichment for data sources](data-sources-enrichment.md).